The Hemingway Wing Safari

 All I wanted to do now was get back to Africa.
 We had not left it, yet, but when I would wake in the night I would lie, listening, homesick for it already.Green Hills of Africa

-- The remote and dramatic northern Samburu region, home to unique species like Grevy’s zebra, Somali ostrich, gerenuk, beisa oryx, and reticulated giraffe.
+- The remote and dramatic Laikipia Plateau, home to unique species like Grevy’s zebra, Somali ostrich, gerenuk, beisa oryx, and reticulated giraffe.

-- A glimpse into the daily life of the nomadic Samburu and Maasai warrior clans, with special invitations to meet with tribal leaders for a discussion about rituals and ancient customs.
+- A glimpse into the daily life of the nomadic Maasai warrior clans, with special invitations to meet with tribal leaders for a discussion about rituals and ancient customs.

 - Meet and dine with Micato’s founders, Jane and Felix Pinto.